nimbix/jardoc/docs/apps_tutorial.md

 Thu May  5 12:50:22 UTC 2022
 ```

 This also validate that network is capable of running MPI jobs.
-Note however that we did not tested
+Note however that we did not test
 network performances here.
 It is advised to run Intel MPI Benchmarks suite or OSU benchmarks suite to
 further test network capabilities.